iPzard/multi-app-express-server/README.md

 Clone the project and run `npm install`.
 Add your sites to the domain folder then update `./config/domains.js` to match your project structure.
 The `server.js` file utilizes vhost to allow for multiple subdomains, reconfigure these to match your domains.
 Regex is used instead of hardcoding the domain to allow for developing and testing on `localhost`.

 # Tests
 Tests have been configured to test if the domains configred in `./config/domains.js` match the domain directory structure of your project.
-To run tests, use `npm run test`.
+To run tests, use `npm test` or `npm run test`.

 # Launch
 To launch the server, use `npm start` and navigate to `your subdomain here`.localhost:8080 in your browser.